-Andrew Winetroub is an associate in Nixon Peabody’s Privacy & Technology practice group.
+Andrew Winetroub is a litigator in Nixon Peabody’s Privacy & Technology practice group.
 He represents clients ranging from iconic global brands to emerging startups in complex litigation, with a particular emphasis on intellectual property (IP) disputes.

 My practice focuses on IP litigation.
 These disputes often have major competitive implications, and strategic counsel is a must.
 I guide clients through each phase of a dispute, from the initial claim assessment all the way through trial.
 I work with clients to advance their business objectives and vigorously protect their interests.